prjemian/spec2nexus/docs/source/how_to_write_plugin.rst

 Write a plugin module
 *********************

 Give the custom plugin module a name ending with ``.py``.
 As with any Python module, the name must be unique within a directory.
 If the plugin is not in your working directory, there must be a ``__init__.py`` file in the same directory (even if that file is empty) so that your plugin module can be loaded with ``import <MODULE>``.

-**Plugin module setup**

-.. sidebar:: The ``six`` package

-   The ``six`` package is used to make our plugins run with either Python 2.7 or Python 3.5+.

 Please view the existing plugins in :mod:`~spec2nexus.plugins.spec_common` for examples.
-The custom plugin module should contain, at minimum one subclass of
-:class:`spec2nexus.plugin.ControlLineHandler` which is decorated with ``@six.add_metaclass(spec2nexus.plugin.AutoRegister)``.
-The ``add_metaclass`` decorator allows our custom ControlLineHandlers to register themselves when their module is imported.
+The custom plugin module should contain, at minimum one subclass of :class:`spec2nexus.plugin.ControlLineHandler` and the keyword argument ``metaclass=AutoRegister``.
+The ``metaclass`` keyword argument allows our custom ControlLineHandlers to register themselves when their module is imported.
 A custom plugin module can contain many such handlers, as needs dictate.

 .. sidebar::  Useful ``import``